alekya-reddy/cypress_automation/readme.txt

 tests up into different orgs, we reduce the chances of this happening.
 Furthermore, by having different orgs, this eliminates the need to go into client hq to toggle features on and off.
 For new features such as website tools or vex, this will save a lot of time and reduce test flakiness - simply by having fewer steps.

+Another benefit of separating out testing into different orgs is that it avoids multiple people running automation tests on the same organization.
+If you are testing vex, and I am testing target, we will be running automation tests on 2 different orgs.
+This will avoid much of the flakiness that we see with our old Capybara repo.

-Each area of our app should have its own organization.
-For example, 1 org for VEX, 1 for target, 1 for recommend etc. In fact, a good rule of thumb is 1 org for each of the authoring classes in this repo.
+Each of our products should have its own organization.
+For example, 1 org for VEX, 1 for target, 1 for recommend etc.

-The cypress repo is set up in such a way that switching between orgs and different users is very easy.
-Just use the pageObject builders in the pageObject.js file.

-In the constants.js file, this contains all the details for each org and their users.
-The pageObject.js file will use these constants to automatically instantiate a page-object with the correct base url.
-You just have to put in the 'org' and 'tld' arguments when creating the pageObject instance.
-Or, you want to go into some random org, just put in the base url directly.
-Or, if you want to work within our traditional 'automation' org, you don't even need to put in any arguments into the builder.
-The pageObject builder is very easy and convenient to use due to its ability to automatically set default values for the base url and user.
+To build the page_object for different orgs, you need to specificy only the organization's subdomain, and the tld that you want to use.

+const authoring = createAuthoringInstance({org: 'automation-vex', tld: 'lookbookhq'}) const authoring2 = createAuthoringInstance({org: 'automation', tld: 'pathfactory'})

+The page_object builders will automatically construct the correct baseUrl based on these inputs and the TEST_ENV Assuming you have set up the org in the constants.js file, the page_object builder will automatically know which user to use for your automation testing

+You can also specify the baseUrl directly, as well as the user info

+const authoring3 = createAuthoringInstance({ customBaseUrl: "default.pathfactory-staging.com", username: 'billybob', password: "billy123" })

-Cypress quirks
+Cypress Limitations
 --------------

 Cypress documents all their limitations here: